 severe kidney disease; or

-a diuretic or "water pill"--amiloride, spironolactone, triamterene;
+a diuretic or "water pill"--amiloride, spironolactone, triamterene; or

 high cholesterol or triglycerides; or

-How should I take Inspra (eplerenone)?
+How should I take Inspra?

-Eplerenone may be taken with or without food.
+Inspra may be taken with or without food.

-While using eplerenone, you may need blood tests, and your blood pressure will need to be checked often.
+You may need blood tests, and your blood pressure will need to be checked often.

-If you are being treated for high blood pressure, keep using this medication even if you feel well.
+If you have high blood pressure, keep using Inspra even if you feel well.
 High blood pressure often has no symptoms.
-You may need to use blood pressure medication for the rest of your life.
+You may need to use blood pressure medicine for the rest of your life.

 Store at room temperature away from moisture and heat.